 Do I have a choice of comfort levels?

 The bottom line: More comfort levels equals more chances for you to find your best mattress match.
-The Saatva Classic hybrid comes in three comfort levels: plush firm (the softest), luxury firm (medium), and firm.
-The Casper Hybrid comes in one comfort level option, medium-firm.
+The Saatva Classic comes in three comfort levels: Plush Soft (the softest), Luxury Firm (medium), and Firm.
+The Casper Nova Hybrid comes in one comfort level option and has a slightly softer feel.

 What kind of springs are in the mattress?

 Saatva Classic: A “coil on coil” system, consisting of a steel coil support base, plus a second unit of individually-wrapped comfort coils

 The bottom line: The most important feature when it comes to the performance of a hybrid innerspring mattress is—surprise!—the springs.
 The Saatva Classic is made with “coil on coil” construction.
 A steel coil support base, made with tempered, recycled steel, provides durability and resistance to sagging.

 The second layer of individually-wrapped comfort coils in the top portion of the mattress adds contouring ability and reduces motion transfer (so that one bed partner isn’t jostled when the other shifts position or gets up during the night).
 Both sets of coils are encased in foam for increased edge support, better durability, and more sleep surface.

 The Casper Nova Hybrid also features foam-encased coils that provide contouring support and minimize motion transfer.
 The biggest difference between the two brands is that the Casper Nova Hybrid contains only a single layer of coils.

 What kind of lumbar support does the mattress have?

 Saatva Classic: Lumbar Zone® Pocketed Coils, Lumbar Zone® Active Spinal Wire and Lumbar Zone® Quilting for targeted back support